mqtt-smarthome/hm2mqtt/README.md

   Note that using SSL connections requires additional configuration at the JVM level.
 For example, the broker's certificate needs to be verifiable by the JVM using it's CA cert store.

+- mqtt.sslVersion

+  Optional, define the SSL version that should be used when connecting to the MQTT broker.
+  Possible values are limited by the executing JVM, but could be one of:
+  SSL, SSLv2, SSLv3, TLS, TLSv1, TLSv1.1, TLSv1.2

 - mqtt.clientid

   ClientID to use in the MQTT connection.
 Defaults to "hm2mqtt".